 This bar, restaurant and performance venue in Hyndland is one of the most popular in the West-End, offering a range of opportunities for socialising and entertainment.
 For a wide range of beers it’s hard to beat, with anything from Einstock (Iceland) to Flying Dog (USA).
 The complex of buildings that make up Cottiers is under the care of the Four Acres Trust who have been looking after its restoration for more than 20 years.
 It's a complete three-in-one package.
 Drink, theatre and then after show supper.

 This famous pub in Drury Street is notable for its 31m Victorian Bar, which is reputed the longest in Europe.
-The pub is also famous for its god value food, a reputation that goes back to the 1960s when you could buy a three-course meal for two shillings (10p).
-IN 1988, The Horseshoe was classified by Historic Scotland as a category A Listed Building of Historical importance, safeguarding both the external structure and interior from modernisation.
+The pub is also famous for its good value food, a reputation that goes back to the 1960s when you could buy a three-course meal for two shillings (10p).
+In 1988, The Horseshoe was classified by Historic Scotland as a category A Listed Building of Historical importance, safeguarding both the external structure and interior from modernisation.
 It's a busy place whenever you visit for whatever reason, be it live sports, and after work beer or simply a catch up with your mates

 As retro bars go, few can beat this famous Glasgow Institution in Bridge Street with its atmosphere of the 1970's.
 The Decor hasn't changed in 40 years, and why should it?
 Light years from some of the city's trendy drinking establishments, its a breath of fresh air.
 No wonder it was awarded Glasgow pub of the year 2018 by CAMRA.
 Pop in for a pint, banter, a hot pie from a vintage pie-heating machine and a wonderful trip down memory lane.
 Owner John Clancy has resisted live sports and piped music.
 "Its just a pub" he maintains.
 But it's more than that!